 Elsholtzia Essential Oil

-This extremely important, highly medicinal essential oil from the Himalayas of Bhutan is only available from Floracopeia.
-Elsholtzia Essential Oil harnesses the respiratory, anti-inflammatory and anti-microbial effects of Tea Tree, Eucalyptus and the Conifers all in a single bottle.
+Elsholtzia is a highly medicinal essential oil from the Himalayas of Bhutan, available only from Floracopeia.
+It harnesses the respiratory, anti-inflammatory and anti-microbial effects of tea tree, eucalyptus and conifer essential oils all in a single bottle.

 About Elsholtzia Essential Oil